geojupyter/workshop-agu2025/for-instructors/dogfooding.md

 start`
 ([read more here](https://github.com/ryanlovett/jupyter-myst-build-proxy/issues/8)).
 As a consequence, builds are not triggered automatically when edits are performed.

-Builds are triggered in two ways:

-* First build: When the user first accesses the URL corresponding to the MyST project, and the built site is not found, a build is triggered.
-  A nice UI shows the user progress in their browser during the build.
-* Subsequent builds: The user must append `/?rebuild=1` to the URL to trigger subsequent builds.

 There is currently no known way to use the MyST preview server `myst start` in a JupyterLab environment.
 See https://github.com/jupyter-book/mystmd/issues/302